aryavsaigal/projectbeta-website/src/README_DEV.txt

     addWindow("<name of file>.<extension>")
   Make sure to call it within the scope of Homepage.js

+4. Add the required content for the window
+> If the window instance was from a preexisting template, visit that template's file to accomodate the new content
+> If the window template was custom made, it will depend on whether it requires additional content to be inputted or is already complete

-Changes can be done to the images folder as deemed necessary.
+Changes to miscellaenous assets and files can be done as deemed necessary.

 Once all changes to the code are ready, run 'npm run deploy' to correctly